xopxe/ahsm/README.md

 ### Defining transitions.

-A transitions specifies a change between states as response to an event.
+A transition specifies a change between states as response to an event.
 As states, a transition is a table you pass to ahsm to initialize:

 ```lua
 local t1 = ahsm.transition {